So, in the spirit of the week, here is our beginner’s guide to map reading basics:

 Navigating with a map often requires the use of a compass.
 The red end of a compass needle will always point to the magnetic North, allowing you to find your way according to the map.
 To use your compass alongside a map, you need to have a good idea of where you are and where you need to go.
 Align an edge of the base plate of your compass between these two points so that the direction of travel arrow is pointing in the correct direction.
 Then, twist the bezel of the compass so that the orientation lines within the bezel line up with the grid lines on the map (ensuring that the orientating north arrow faces grid north on the map).
 Then line up your needle with the lines within the bezel, and follow the direction of travel arrow towards a landmark.
 You’ll then need to repeat the process once you reach the landmark, and again until your are confident you know exactly where you are going.

 So, there you have it.
-A simple starting guide to using maps.
+Map reading basics.
 And where better to use your new (or refreshed) knowledge than in England and Wales?
 Here is some walking inspiration based at some of our cosiest hostels.